Alxmrphi/Icelandic/index.md

 ```python
 corpus = MIM_Parser('/home/username/MIM_data')
 ```
-This implementation only selects the lemmas as I doubt there is enough data to learn a good representation for every possible form of a word across all cases and number.
-A lot of information would be lost if each word declension is treated as a separate vocabulary item.
+This implementation only selects the lemmas as I doubt there is enough data to learn a good representation for every possible form of a word across all grammatical cases / verb tenses etc. A lot of information would be lost if each noun declension and verb conjugation ar treated as a separate vocabulary item.
 Perhaps easier access to larger data sets in the future might change that.
 This has an implication on the kinds of questions we can ask the model, namely that we cannot inspect vector dimensions that encode for case or tense when only modelling the lemmas.

 Before building the model, there is a bit to say about some of the parameters that need to be chosen.
 ### size